Great Peace March for Global Nuclear Disarmament: The march

 The marchers celebrated Mother's Day by having those among them who were mothers and their children lead the walk to Parachute, Colorado.
 On May 22, the march crossed the Continental Divide at Loveland Pass, thus climbing to the highest elevation of their cross-country route at 11,992 feet.
 May 22 had been planned as a rest day, but marchers crossed the divide a day early to avoid an incoming snowstorm.
 In Lawson, Colorado, marchers met with poet Allen Ginsberg, who joined some members of the group in a protest at Rocky Flats Plant.
 Also while in Lawson, marchers joined hands with local residents for "Feet Across America", staged at the same time as the nationwide Hands Across America event, which did not pass through Colorado.
-Along the way into Denver, marchers met with Colorado lieutenant governor Nancy E. Dick and congresswoman Pat Schroeder, and stayed at Red Rocks Amphitheatre with folk singer Pete Seeger, who performed for the group.
+Along the way into Denver, marchers met with Colorado Lieutenant Governor Nancy Dick and Congresswoman Pat Schroeder, and stayed at Red Rocks Amphitheatre with folk singer Pete Seeger, who performed for the group.
 In Denver, two marchers who had fallen in love along the trek in California were married at a local church.
 A rally at the Colorado State Capitol was joined by thousands of local residents, with another performance by Holly Near, and mayor Federico Peña praised the undertaking.

 Having crossed through the Rocky Mountains, the flatter terrain of eastern Colorado and Nebraska allowed marchers to pick up the pace, averaging more than 20 miles a day compared to the originally planned 15 miles per day, in the hopes of catching up with the original itinerary for the march.
 On June 6, marchers hiked more than 25 miles from Fort Morgan to Merino in a single day.
 In Nebraska, marchers were met with a severe heatwave, and some suffered sunburns and risked heat stroke, unused to the humid conditions after three months in the arid West.
 The march crossed the 100th meridian, often considered the dividing line between west and east, on June 19.
 That same day, actress Betty Thomas joined the march.
 The main body of the march reached Lincoln, Nebraska on June 29, two days earlier than the original schedule had projected.

 Having caught back up with their planned itinerary, the marchers were able to honor their previous commitment to spend the Independence Day holiday in the Omaha area working with local peace groups.
 They had intended to spend July 4 staying on the campus of Creighton Preparatory School, but the school revoked its permission after learning that some marchers were planning to engage in civil disobedience that included entering restricted areas of Offutt Air Force Base, as part of a protest planned by other groups that was not sanctioned by the march organization.
 Having lost their Omaha campsite, the marchers crossed into Iowa two days early and spent the holiday at Lake Manawa State Park in Council Bluffs.
 About 100 of the 240 protesters arrested for trespassing at Offutt on July 6 were march participants; all were released shortly afterward.